Hansel & Gretel: Witch Hunters: Casting and characters

-Several Scandinavian actors were cast in major roles, including Pihla Viitala, Peter Stormare (who Arterton said had actually inspired her to start acting), Bjørn Sundquist, and Ingrid Bolsø Berdal.
+Several Nordic actors were cast in major roles, including Pihla Viitala, Peter Stormare (who Arterton said had actually inspired her to start acting), Bjørn Sundquist, and Ingrid Bolsø Berdal.
 In addition, actors from Germany and Poland (including Thomas Mann, Rainer Bock, and Joanna Kulig) and other parts of the world were also cast.
 Viitala, a self-described "big fan" of Renner, said she was nervous at first, but found him "extremely" easy to approach, made a good connection, and enjoyed working with him.
 Wirkola said Berdal was chosen for her "piercing" eyes, adding: "There are a lot of Norwegians in the film.
 Minor parts, but I knew I could get great actors in small parts and Ingrid has a great physicality."
 Stormare said he was only surprised at "how smart Tom [Wirkola] is, and how broad this fantasy is and the span of his imagination," his favourite aspect being how "some of the witches are so sexy and cool."
 He compared the film's production to being in Disneyland, saying it felt like a dream to him.